vasasbrent/RustBookLearning/README.md

 * ` Cargo check ` assesses whether a build is possible without generating an .exe
   * Dumb quick, use for sus code repeatedly

+### Guessing Game

+Classic, Are you smarter than a CS161 student?